jqhoogland/rationalia-starter/LW/Concepts/Differential Intellectual Progress.md

 *   _AGI confinement._ Incorporating physical mechanisms which limit the AGI can prevent it from inflicting damage.
 Physical isolation has already been developed (such as [[AI Boxing (Containment)|AI Boxing]]) as well as embedded solutions which shut down parts of the system under certain conditions.

-*   _Friendly AGI goals._ Embedding an AGI with friendly [terminal values](https://www.lesswrong.com/tag/terminal-value) reduces the risk that it will take action that is harmful to humanity.
+*   _Friendly AGI goals._ Embedding an AGI with friendly [[Terminal Value|terminal values]] reduces the risk that it will take action that is harmful to humanity.
 [Development](http://lukeprog.com/SaveTheWorld.html#goals) in this area has lead to many questions about what _should_ be implemented.
 However, precise methodologies which, when executed within an AGI, would prevent it from harming humanity have not yet materialized.

 See Also
 --------